CoraYako/spartan-hardware/README.md

 ##### _Back_

 ```
-PORT = Number of the port where you wanna run api (ex.
-4000).
 DB = For Db in MySQL.
 SECRET_KEY : Is the secret key used for JWT.
 BASE_URL = localhost of you api ( ex. http://localhost:8080).
-EMAIL_PASSWORD = The Password of the email used in Nodemailer.
-EMAIL_API = The email there you want to use in Nodemailer.
 ```

 ##### _Front .env_